Reed-Statistics/R-film-series-2020/README.md

 #### Community Work in Data Science - March 3rd
 [Data science education as an economic and public health intervention in East Baltimore](https://resources.rstudio.com/rstudio-conf-2020/data-science-education-as-an-economic-and-public-health-intervention-in-east-baltimore-jeff-leek) - Jeff Leek

-*In what ways can Reedies get involved in data science for social good?
-How could the new stats/data science club be in a unique position to contribute?*

 [The development of "datos" package for the R4DS Spanish translation](https://resources.rstudio.com/rstudio-conf-2020/the-development-of-datos-package-for-the-r4ds-spanish-translation-riva-quiroga-2?prevItm=0&prevCol=6275649&ts=58869) - Riva Quiroga

-*Riza Quiroga mentioned several unique challenges that came up in the effort to translate R4DS to Spanish.
-Which were surprising to you?
-What are you still curious about?*

 * * *